platform-mesh/samples-opendesk-ocm-landscaper/README.md

 # Extract information of this service account in order
 # to create a kubeconfig secret ccloud-hcp03-opendeskocm-service-account-kubeconfig
-# for Landscaper on ManagedControlPlane to be able to manage openDesk instance
+# for Landscaper on OpenManagedControlPlane to be able to manage openDesk instance
 ```

 #### 2️⃣ Certificate Management